UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 6. Also in Jenkins, Provide credentials for a Jenkins user on whose behalf this plugin may access your Jenkins items.

+7. Depending on your version, you might need to provide a Velocity user access token to the Velocity plugin for Jenkins (the access token field is not shown in the screenshot below).
+This access token is created within Velocity and should be used uniquely by this Jenkins integration as its own authentication.

-7. Click `Apply` and `save` before clicking the `Test Connection` button to confirm your connection to UrbanCode Velocity.
+8. Click `Apply` and `save` before clicking the `Test Connection` button to confirm your connection to UrbanCode Velocity.
 Upon successful connection, your data will be posted to UrbanCode Velocity.
    ![Jenkins Global Config Page](jenkins/jenkins-config.PNG)

 ## 4.3 Adding a Jenkins Integration to a Value Stream